Deng Qiang: Zhang Yu and Yang Guang's rebellion

 In 373, Former Qin conquered the region of Yizhou and Liangzhou from the Jin dynasty.
 However, one year later, two natives, Zhang Yu and Yang Guang (楊光), rebelled and tried to set up their state with the aid of Jin.
 Fu Jian dispatched Deng Qiang to destroy them while Jin sent Zhu Yao (竺瑤) and Huan Shiqian, who defeated Yao Chang and forced him to retreat to Wucheng (五城, around present-day Guanghan, Sichuan).
 Zhang Yu declared himself King of Shu and besieged Chengdu.
 However, Zhang Yu began to quarrel with his peers and followers and they all started fighting one another.
 With the rebels disunified, Deng Qiang and Yang An quickly routed them, causing Zhang Yu and Yang Guang to pull out to Mianzhu.
 Deng proceeded to defeat Zhu Yao and Huan Shiqian in the west before finally claiming Zhang Yu and Yang Guang's heads at Mianzhu.
 Before he left, Deng Qiang carved a stele at the Min Mountains.

 Fu Jian had long appreciated Deng Qiang but his recent victory in Yizhou impressed him very much.
-After Deng Qiang returned from Chengdu, Fu Jian called him to the palace, where he told him, "Long ago, your ancestor Zhonghua (Deng Yu) met with Shizu of Han.
+After Deng Qiang returned from Chengdu, Fu Jian summoned him to the palace, where he told him, "Long ago, your ancestor Zhonghua (Deng Yu) met with Shizu of Han.
 Now, you too have met with me.
 The Deng clan must be so fortunate."
 Deng Qiang replied, "I have always told myself that it was Guangwu who met with Zhonghua, not Zhonghua who met with Guangwu."
-Fu Jian laughed and said to him, "If what you say is true, then it is not you who is fortunate, but me who was blessed to meet such a worthy man."
+Fu Jian laughed and said to him, "If it is as you say, then it is not you who is fortunate, but me who was blessed to meet such a worthy man."